AngieGichane/PLP-Assignments/README.md

 2. Display the check number and the highest amount paid for that check number.
 3. Group the results by check number.

+# Database Week 5 Assignment
+## Submission Instructions
+📂 Write all your SQL queries in the answers.sql file.
+✍️ Answer each question concisely and make sure your queries are clear and correct.
+🗣️ Structure your responses clearly, and use comments if necessary to explain your approach.

+## 📚 Assignment Questions
+### Question 1 🗑️
+Write an SQL query to drop an index named IdxPhone from customers table.

+### Question 2 👤
+Write an SQL query to create a user named bob with the password 'S$cu3r3!' , restricted to the localhost hostname.

+### Question 3 🔑
+Write an SQL query to grant the INSERT privilege to the user bob on the salesDB database.

+### Question 4 🔐
+Write an SQL query to change the password for the user bob to 'P$55!23'